-In most circumstances, BCBSVT only approves services from Non-Network Providers at the highest level of benefits (Preferred benefits) if appropriate services are not available within the Network.
-You may request Prior Approval to see a Non-Network Provider if there is not a Network Provider with appropriate training and experience to provide the Medically Necessary services needed to meet your particular health care needs.
-In this case, if you get Prior Approval, the Cost-Sharing will be the same as if the service was obtained by a Network Provider and you will not pay the balance between the Provider's charge and the Allowed Amount.
+If you believe you need to use a Non-Participating Provider because there is not a Participating Provider with appropriate training and experience to provide the Medically Necessary services needed to meet your particular health care needs, please call Customer Service at the number on the back of your ID card to assist in locating a Participating Provider.
+If we determine there is not a Participating Provider available to provide the Medically Necessary services needed to meet your particular health care needs, the Cost-Sharing will be the same as if the service was obtained by a Participating Provider and you will not pay the balance between the Provider's charge and the Allowed Amount.

-If you get Prior Approval to use a Non-Network Provider for reasons other than when there is not a Network Provider who can provide the Medically Necessary services, we pay the Allowed Amount and you pay any balance between the Provider's charge and what we pay.
+If you use a Non-Participating Provider for reasons other than when there is not a Participating Provider who can provide the Medically Necessary services, we pay the Allowed Amount and you pay any balance between the Provider's charge and what we pay.
 You must also pay any applicable Cost-Sharing amounts (Deductibles, Co-insurance and Co-payments).
 See your Outline of Coverage or your Summary of Benefits and Coverage.
-If you use one of the following Provider types that is not a Network Provider, we will not cover your care and you must pay the full cost:
+If you use one of the following Provider types that is not a Participating Provider, we will not cover your care and you must pay the full cost:

 - athletic trainers;

 - cardiac rehabilitation Providers;

 - certified nurse midwives and licensed Professional midwives;

 - Chiropractors;

-- Durable Medical Equipment Providers;

 - home infusion therapy Providers;

-- independent clinical laboratories
+- independent clinical laboratories;

 - lactation consultants;

 - nutritional counseling Providers (including registered dieticians, licensed nutritionists, certified diabetic educators, medical doctors, naturopaths, doctors of osteopathy and nurse practitioners);

-- oral surgeons;

 - pharmacies (if you have prescription drug coverage);

-- Primary Care Providers;

 - Physical Rehabilitation Facilities;

 - routine vision care Providers (if your coverage includes routine vision benefits);

 - Skilled Nursing Facilities; and

 - Telemedicine Providers.